mkarner07/mkarner07.github.io/_posts/2024/2024-03-03-10-Effective-Approaches-to-Calling-Bullshit.md

 ---
-title: "10 Effective Approaches to Calling Bullshit and Fake News"
+title: "10 Effective Approaches to identify false information and refute it effectively"
 description: "The term fake news has become a common term in todays information-overloaded world.
 During and after the election of Donald Trump he often called news fake.
 Even if it oftentimes was candor information.
 But how can you identify false information effectively?"
 date: 2024-03-03
 excerpt_separator: "<!--more-->"